 The Consecutive subfield is set to 1 to request that a Transmit Stream/Category Measurement report be generated when the number of MSDUs for the TC or TS given by the TID that are discarded in succession is greater than or equal to the value given in Consecutive Error Threshold.
 MSDUs discarded due to the number of transmit attempts exceeding dot11ShortRetryLimit, or due to the MSDU lifetime having been reached, are counted.

 The Delay subfield is set to 1 to request that a Transmit Stream/Category Measurement report be generated when the number of consecutive MSDUs for the TC or TS given by the TID that experience a transmit delay greater than or equal to the value specified in the Delay Threshold subfield is greater than or equal to the value given in Delayed MSDU Count.
-Delay is measured from the time the MSDU is passed to the MAC until the point at which the entire MSDU has been successfully transmitted, including receipt of the final Ack frame from the peer STA if the QoSAck service class is being used.
+Delay is measured from the time the MSDU is passed to the MAC until the point at which the entire MSDU has been successfully transmitted, including receipt of the final Ack frame from the peer STA or MLD if the QoSAck service class is being used.

+The MSDU Delivery Ratio subfield is set to 1 to request that a Transmit Stream/Category Measurement report be generated when the resulting MSDU delivery ratio for the TC, given by the TID, is lower than the value specified in the MSDU Delivery Ratio field in the relevant QoS Characteristics element.

 The Average Error Threshold field contains a value representing the number of discarded MSDUs to be used as the threshold value for the average trigger condition(#291).
 The field is reserved if the Average Error Threshold subfield of the Trigger Conditions (#291)subfield is 0.